Professional practice

 Banking & financial services

-Chia Hsing Wang v Real Assets (RA) Global Opportunity Fund I Ltd (Commercial Division of the BVI High Court, 2023–present): acting for the beneficial owner of shares in a c. $200 million fund in just and equitable winding up proceedings arising from serious misconduct by fund management
+Chia Hsing Wang v Real Assets (RA) Global Opportunity Fund I Ltd (Commercial Division of the BVI High Court, 2023–2024) and Chia Hsing Wang v LV II Investment Management Ltd (Grand Court of the Cayman Islands, 2024): acting for the beneficial owner of shares in a c. $200 million fund in just and equitable winding up proceedings arising from serious misconduct by fund management; and in related declaratory proceedings in the Cayman Islands relating to attempted enforcement of an arbitral award against a non-party

 Cyrus Opportunities Master Fund II, Ltd v Oceanwood Opportunities Master Fund (Financial List, 2019): counsel for Oceanwood in proceedings raising issues under the Market Abuse Regulation in relation to the trading of debt securities (settled shortly before trial)